Candlin & Mynard ePublishing: encouraging, exploring, enabling

 Jo Mynard, Managing Director

 Jo Mynard has worked in the field of language education for over twenty-five years.
 She is a specialist in the areas of language learner autonomy, advising, self-access, and affect in language learning.
 She is a member of several associations, for example, she has been a member of the IATEFL Learner Autonomy Special Interest Group since 2001 and is currently its Publications Officer.
 She is also an Executive Board Member (Publications Officer) for the International Association for the Psychology of Language Learning (IAPLL), and a member of the International Academic Advisory Board for IAFOR.
 She has experience as a language teacher, learning advisor, advisor educator, researcher, author, reviewer, academic supervisor, and editor in a number of international settings.
-In 2010 she founded Studies in Self-Access Learning, an open-access online Journal, and continues to serve as its managing editor.
-In 2018, she co-founded Relay Journal, and in 2019 she will be one of the founding editors of the Journal for the Psychology of Language Learning (JPLL) and currently serves as one of its Editors-in-Chief.
+In 2010 she founded Studies in Self-Access Learning Journal (which is now listed in SCOPUS), and continues to serve as its managing editor.
+In 2018, she co-founded Relay Journal, and in 2019 she was one of the co-founders of the Journal for the Psychology of Language Learning (JPLL) and currently serves as one of its Editors-in-Chief.
 All three journal are peer review and open access.
 She has a strong record of encouraging, mentoring and supporting authors and helping colleagues to shape and publish their work.
 She is originally from Cardiff in Wales, has lived in 12 different countries, but is based in Japan for the time being.